Ricardosgeral/relier/README.md

 - The name of the *CSV* file is defined by the user, either using:
    + the *touchscreen GUI*, in **General settings** page, or
    + the *inputs.ini* file, modifying the parameter *filename*.
-- Before removing a USB drive or the Micro SD card it is ***strongly*** recommended to gently shutdown the *Raspberry Pi*, and unplug the power supply.
+- Before removing a USB drive or the micro SD card it is ***strongly*** recommended to gently shutdown the *Raspberry Pi*, and unplug the power supply.
-This will prevent corruption of the Micro SD card and of the USB drive, and increase their life span.
+This will prevent corruption of the micro SD card and of the USB drive, and increase their life span.
 To silently disconnect the server you can either:
    + hold the *red pushbutton* in the back of the *acquisition system box* for more than *7 seconds* (if holden between 3 and 7 seconds, the *Raspberry Pi* will reboot), or
    + `$ sudo halt` in a *SSH* terminal session.
 - If more than one USB drive is plugged in (not recommended!), data will be saved in the *first drive* being found.
 - Data in the *CSV* files is ***never deleted*** automatically.
-If a file with the same name already exists in the USB drive or in the Micro SD card, data is placed in the file but bellow the last row already there.
+If a file with the same name already exists in the USB drive or in the micro SD card, data is placed in the file but bellow the last row already there.
 This means that multiple tests may be collected in the same file (not desirable).
 I think it is preferable to set each test in an individual file.

 ### Internet connection available (Ethernet or WiFi)

 Data collection is also done locally in *CSV* format.
-That is, if a USB drive is plugged in, data goes to the USB drive, otherwise, data goes to the Micro SD card in the server.
+That is, if a USB drive is plugged in, data goes to the USB drive, otherwise, data goes to the micro SD card in the server.

 However, ***in addition***, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.json* file is provided (see instructions in *Software installation > server sofrware*).